 Relation to Israel

-Zidon/Sidon was the enemy of Israel for its corrupting idolatrous influence.
-During the time of the judges, the Israelites were negatively influenced by the evil worship of the gods of Canaanites and of Zidon (Judge 10:6).
-The Bible records that the Zidonians attacked Israel in Judges 10:12.
+This city was the enemy of Israel for its corrupting idolatrous influence.
+During the time of the judges, the Israelites were negatively influenced by the evil worship of the gods of Canaanites (Judge 10:6).
+The Bible records that the inhabitants of this city attacked Israel in Judges 10:12.

 In era of the Kings, David and Solomon hired help from Zidonians to build the temple in Jerusalem (1 Kings 5:6).
-And later on, the Lord commanded the prophet Elijah to go to a Zidon city called Zeraphath where he will be taken care of by a widow (1 Kings 17:9).
+And later on, the Lord commanded the prophet Elijah to go to the vicinity of this city, an city called Zeraphath where he will be taken care of by a widow (1 Kings 17:9).

-After the exile, the Israelites did business with the people of Zidon to acquire materials for building the Jerusalem wall (Ezra 3:7).
-And during the time of Jeremiah, the prophet predicted that the Lord will punish Zidon for its persistent wickedness (Jeremiah 47:4).
+After the exile, the Israelites did business with the people of this city to acquire materials for building the Jerusalem wall (Ezra 3:7).
+And during the time of Jeremiah, the prophet predicted that the Lord will punish the city for its persistent wickedness (Jeremiah 47:4).

 In His service,